linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RebootInstances.html

-RebootInstances.
+"RebootInstances.
 Requests a reboot of one or more instances.
 This operation is asynchronous; it only queues a request to reboot the specified instances.
 The operation succeeds if the instances are valid and belong to you.
-Requests to reboot terminated instances are ignored.
+Requests to reboot terminated instances are ignored."

 ---